 Human safety: toxicity

-One topic is development of new methodology for ensuring that new microbial agents are safe to humans.
-Special focus is on screening for toxin production in biocontrol fungi, by determining effects of extracts or culture filtrates from the fungi in laboratory bioassays with the unicellular ciliate Tetrahymena pyriformis.
+CBC develops new methods for ensuring that new microbial agents for biological control are safe to humans.
+In one project, we focus on screening for toxin production in fungi, by determining effects of extracts or culture filtrates from the fungi in laboratory bioassays with the unicellular ciliate Tetrahymena pyriformis.